 *Offset metrics are based on comparison with region coal fleet emissions when available or average US coal fleet

-A consortium of investors led by Axium Infrastructure has agreed to acquire Pattern Energy’s minority ownership stake in the K2 Wind facility, with the transaction expected to close on or around December 31, 2018.
-Pattern Energy will remain as operator of the 270 MW facility that is located on farmland in the Township of Ashfield-Colborne-Wawanosh in Ontario, Canada.
+A consortium of investors led by Axium Infrastructure acquired Pattern Energy’s minority ownership stake in the K2 Wind facility at the end of 2018.
+Pattern Energy remains the operator of the 270 MW facility that is located on farmland in the Township of Ashfield-Colborne-Wawanosh in Ontario, Canada.

 K2 Wind will contribute $15 million over 20 years to support community initiatives in the Township, such as protective services, public recreation, education and job training, property tax relief, and land stewardship.